jhotta/dd-omegat/target/dd-docs/content/integrations/ecs.md

 1. Log in to the AWS console and navigate to the EC2 section.
 1. Create a new instance by clicking the **Launch Instance** button.
 1. Click on Community AMIs.
-Visit [this page to see a list of current ECS optimized instances](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/launch_container_instance.html).
-Choose the appropriate AMI for your region and copy the ID into the search box.
+Visit [this page to see a list of current ECS optimized instances](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/launch_container_instance.html)。Choose the appropriate AMI for your region and copy the ID into the search box.
 Choose the AMI that comes up as a result of the search.
 1. Follow the prompts as you normally would when setting up an instance.
 1. On the third dialog, select the IAM role you created above.
 1. Expand the Advanced Details section and copy the following script into the User Data section.
 Change cluster name to your cluster's name and task definition to the name you gave your task definition.